salan223/SphereMovie/doc/sprint2/PB.md

 I want to get notifications for likes or reply to my reviews on movie trailers.
 Criteria of Satisfaction: Users get notifications immediately when another user likes or replies to their reviews.

-I want to watch the movie trailers and read comments without having to log in.
-Criteria of Satisfaction: Users are able to watch movie trailers and read comments without logging in.
-If they want to leave a review, they must login.

 I want to access and view my recently watched reviews for trailers.
 Criteria of Satisfaction: There are accessible recent reviews features in the user's account.

 I want to create another account with the same email to create a different genre watch list.
 Criteria of Satisfaction: In user’s accounts, they are able to add another account within the same email.